PhilRW/reviews/content/posts/2024-03-15/index.md

 ## Conclusion

 This is always on me and it always works.
 I wold definitely purchase again.
-Unfortunately, I don't think this exact model is made anymore, but there may be something similar of the same lineage.
+Unfortunately, I don't think they make this exact model anymore, but there may be something newer of the same lineage.